What is Rock Candy magazine?

 Who’s behind the mag?

 You mean which magazine publisher?
 Nobody.
 Rock Candy Mag is privately funded, which means we can do what we want, when we want.
-That’s why our second issue features eight pages of Angel.
+That’s why we do eight page features on Krokus and Angel.
 No regular publisher would let us do that… In fact, no sane person would let us do that.

 How can I get hold of Rock Candy Mag?